jasonkneen/AlloyXL/readme.md

 $.getView().openWindow(Alloy.createController("subview").on("open", function(){
     Alloy.Controllers.subview.getView().setBackgroundColor("red");
 }).on("anotherEvent", function(){
-    // handle the anotherEvent here
+    // handle the anotherEvent here -- you have to fire this yourself }).once("oneTime", function(){
-}).once("oneTime", function(){
-    // this event will only ever fire once }).getView());
+    // this event will only ever fire once -- you have to fire this yourself }).getView());
 ```